 When most people (myself included) think of Italian style green beans, fagiolini in umido (green beans in tomato sauce) is likely to come to mind or perhaps fagiolini all’agro, a simple green bean salad.
-Here is a less well known but perfectly delicious dish from Lombardia that I recent came across while perusing a little cookbook called La cucina lombarda by Alessandro Molinari Pradelli: green beans simmered in cream.
+Here is a less well known but perfectly delicious dish from Lombardia that I recent came across while perusing a little cookbook called La cucina lombarda by Alessandro Molinari Pradelli: creamed green beans.
 I can almost guarantee that once you try this, it will become a regular part of your repertoire!

 Trim off the ends of your green beans, then plunge them into a big pot of well-salted boiling water.
 Cook them until they are quite al dente, remembering that they will cook some more later.
 This should take no more than 5 minutes or so, depending on the size and quality of the beans.